goetting/ez-flux/README.md

 ### Middleware

-With any actions _beforeActions_ and _afterActions_ will be executed when given.
+_beforeActions_ and _afterActions_ hooks can be provided to be called on action trigger.
-Just like actions, these methods may be async.
+Just like actions, these methods can be used asynchronously.
-Also, they will cancel an action if no Object or Promise<Object> was returned.
+A returned Object or Promise<Object> will be assigned to the values of its state scope and accessable in the following hook.

 ```JS
 import EZFlux from 'ez-flux';